artur-ciocanu/launch.en/help/extension-dev/web/event-types.md

 };
 ```

-Now what if we wanted to make the duration configurable by the Adobe Experience Platform Launch user?
+Now what if we wanted to make the duration configurable by the Adobe Experience Platform Data Collection user?
 In our view we would allow the user to input a duration and then save the duration to the settings object.
 The object might look something like this:

 ```js
 {